tagspaces/documentation/docs/selfhosting.md

 ---

 :::caution
-Deprecated functionality: The here described functionality is not supported actively anymore.
-For a self hosted web version please use [TagSpaces Enterprise](https://www.tagspaces.org/products/enterprise/)
+Deprecated functionality: The here described functionality is not supported anymore.
 :::

 ## Motivation